Jan Komarek

 Behind the initiative

 OpenSkyLab is a platform and community for open drone data and environmental remote sensing, bringing together researchers, practitioners, and students to share ideas, datasets, and methods across disciplines and borders.
-Our aim is to turn fragmented efforts into an open network that fosters reproducible science, practical applications, and long-term monitoring of our planet.
+Our aim is to turn fragmented efforts into an open network that fosters reproducible science, practical applications, and long-term pre-symptomatic monitoring of our planet.

 Read more